The core material for understanding the Renegade Consumer movement.

 These essays are all adapted from the forthcoming book Renegade Consumer: The Battle for Your Economic Freedom.
-More excerpts from the book and original material will be published here regularly.
-Until the book reaches public hands, these excerpts form the essential Renegade Consumer library.
+More excerpts from the book will be published here regularly.

 The Renegade Movement

 Here are some guiding thoughts for the movement's development and focus.

 - The Renegade Movement Defined - An introduction to what we are

 - Renegade Boundaries - An introduction to what we aren't